 - UK contracts start around £31 per month for free phone

-- The sound recording quality has been upped massively
+- Massively improved sound recording quality

 - New multi-directional speakers

 One of the most irksome features of the HTC One M9 was…well, there weren't really any features to talk about.
 The same BoomSound speakers were back, firing audio forwards into your face, and the camera was just a 20MP effort that took some okay pictures; not terrible, but nothing you'd tell your friends about down the local watering hole.